 MR. STONE, THAT IS...

 Tennessee Williams was writing about himself in the novella The Roman Spring of Mrs. Stone.
-He worried about his growing sexual decadence, that his excessive promiscuity was a means to stop his “drifting.”
+He worried about his growing sexual promiscuity, that his “drifting” addiction, as with booze and pills, had started taking over his life.
 Good friend Donald Windham said the story “was the first self-portrait after Tennessee’s success—and it displays a hair-raising degree of self-knowledge.”
-His longest fictional prose is internalization but not self-therapeutic, because he’d go on to even more dangerous drift later.
-Before the movie version starring Vivien Leigh, Vittorio De Sica wanted to film it with Greta Garbo.
-Intriguing, but Leigh’s hardly a poor second choice.
-With her class and seasoned articulation, in her last major starring role (she was a guest victim in Ship of Fools), she gives justice to Williams and she has her moments.
-It’s also a relief not to see her ready for the straitjacket, or doing a variation of southern petulance and exasperation.
-Having directed plays by Williams previously and not to overwhelming success, Jose Quintero, who hadn’t made a movie before, ended up with a mutedly garish soundstage-designed American La Dolce Vita melodrama about the supposedly horrorish inevitability of the aged buying sex.
-And Quintero’s lack of filmic ease explains why Warren Beatty (amusingly bad in what has been rumored to be a Natalie Wood-coached accent), Lotte Lenya (as a sinister pimp), Coral Browne and the more-irritating-than-usual Jill St. John are used as overly obvious plot devices.
-(When Beatty enters Leigh’s bedroom and stands with hip cantilevered, dressed in blue-black with a suede cardigan flung over his shoulder, he’s perilously close to plastic icon.)
-If Williams’ critical faculties seem at low ebb when he said this movie and not A Streetcar Named Desire was his favorite of his plays turned into film, we can’t be much surprised: he considered Leigh and Quintero his emotional and spiritual soul mates.
+His longest fictional prose is internalization but not self-therapeutic; he’d go on to even more excessive drift.
+Before the movie version starring Vivien Leigh as Karen Stone, Vittorio De Sica wanted to film it with Greta Garbo.
+Intriguing, but Leigh isn’t a poor second choice.
+With her coiled class and seasoned articulation, in her last major starring role (she was a victima invitada in Ship of Fools), she does decent justice to Williams and it’s a huge relief not to see her ready for the straitjacket, or doing another variation of southern petulance and exasperation.
+She’d have been better if guided by a real movie director.
+Having staged Williams plays previously and not to overwhelming success, Jose Quintero, who hadn’t made a movie before, ended up traffic-managing a garish soundstage-designed La Dolce Vita melodrama about the supposedly horrorish inevitability of the aged buying sex.
+His lack of filmic ease explains why Warren Beatty (amusingly bad in what likely is a Natalie Wood-coached accent), Lotte Lenya (as a sinister pimp), Coral Browne and the more-irritating-than-usual Jill St. John are devices that shatter subtly.
+When Beatty stands with hip cantilevered, dressed in blue-black with a suede cardigan flung over his shoulder, he’s styrofoam Ken deserving of St. John’s plastic Barbie.
+If Williams’ critical faculties seemed at low ebb when he said this production was his favorite of his plays turned into film, we can’t be much surprised: he considered Leigh and Quintero his emotional and spiritual soul mates.
+The nuttier his pals, the more he saw himself in them.
+He’d later claim that Boom became his favorite play-turned-movie, perhaps the marker as to when he finally tipped over.
 A remake is in order: The Roman Spring of Mr. Stone.
-Gavin Lambert wrote the screenplay; Leigh’s wardrobe by Balmain of Paris, her hairdo during the first hour courtesy of that unaccountable June Allyson; Cleo Laine sings “Che Noia L'Amor”; assistant director: Peter Yates; interiors shot at Elstree Studios in England.
+Gavin Lambert wrote the screenplay; Leigh’s wardrobe by Balmain of Paris, her hairdo during the first hour courtesy of that unaccountable June Allyson; Cleo Laine sings “Che Noia L’Amor”; assistant director: Peter Yates; interiors shot at Elstree Studios in England.

 Text COPYRIGHT © 2005 RALPH BENNER Updated 6/2007 All Rights Reserved.